 Cons:

-• Having too many social media links on your general manager resume might be viewed as unprofessional and could negatively impact your chances of getting the job.
+• Having too many social media links on your general manager resume example might be viewed as unprofessional and could negatively impact your chances of getting the job.

 • It might also give employers a negative impression of a candidate if its profile contains inappropriate content or are overly active.